Over the last decade, our team has helped launch and market wine and spirits brands, along with other alcohol beverages.

-It can be helpful to provide bonus or sales incentive programs for distributors and buyers.
+It can be helpful to provide a bonus or sales incentive program for distributors and buyers.
 This can encourage them to work with your brand.

 Alcohol distributors are not in the business of selling inventory that a retail buyer does not want.
-Retailers also prefer to buy products that their customers want to buy.
+Retailers also prefer to buy products that their customers want to purchase.

 Does this mean that a distributor will only carry a brand that retail buyers are asking for?
 To most unknown brands, the hard answer is yes.
 Either educate the buyer, and start making noise, or pay your way into the game.

 So how do you get a retailer to ask a distributor for a brand if you can’t sell directly to them?

 Sales vs. Marketing…Which Comes First?

 When establishing a brand in a new market, driving both demand and sales can appear to be a ‘chicken vs. egg’ scenario.
 If people don’t know about your product, they won’t ask for it.
 It is because of this reason, retailers will not buy it, and distributors won’t pick it up.

 Some brand owners may feel that it doesn’t make sense to start marketing something that consumers can’t yet buy.
 Smart brands like Grey Goose, Tito’s Vodka, Rumchata, and Fireball Whiskey, however, succeeded because they started telling a story before the brand was on the shelves.
 Each brand was built around a consumer lifestyle, with stories and content that resonated with them.

 Even without product at retail, startup brands still have access to other opportunities.
 Participation in industry events, awards, tastings, and trade-shows are abundant.
 It is crucial to look for options to creating noise and building brand equity that will open doors.